OlivierHnt/RadiiPolynomial.jl/docs/src/radii_polynomial_approach.md

 # State of the art

-The study of complex [dynamical system](https://en.wikipedia.org/wiki/Dynamical_system) requires numerical computations to access the dynamics.
+The study of complex [dynamical systems](https://en.wikipedia.org/wiki/Dynamical_system) requires numerical computations to access the dynamics.
 While numerical methods provide accurate approximations, they often come at the cost of rounding, discretization errors and the surrender of an a posteriori error bound between the approximation and the exact solution of the original problem.

-Computer-assisted proofs aim to **validate the numerical observations** and **derive mathematical theorems**, thereby binding computational results with topological, geometric and qualitative methods of nonlinear theory.
+Computer-assisted proofs aim to **validate numerical simulations** and **derive mathematical theorems**, thereby binding computational results with topological, geometric and qualitative methods of nonlinear theory.

 [RadiiPolynomial.jl](https://github.com/OlivierHnt/RadiiPolynomial.jl) is a Julia package to conduct the computational steps of a type of computer-assisted proofs referred to as the *radii polynomial approach* (see the next section below).